Skip to content

 Both beat American (76.43 percent) and Frontier (roughly 74 percent) by comfortable margins.

 The tiebreaker is what happens when things go wrong.
 United operates over 5,400 flights per day across eight hubs.
 If your United flight cancels at O’Hare, there’s probably another one on the same route within a few hours.
-Spirit, when it flew, ran about 350 daily flights from three primary bases, where a cancellation might mean waiting until tomorrow.
+Spirit, when it flew, ran about 500 daily flights from a handful of focus cities, where a cancellation might mean waiting until tomorrow.
 Schedule density is an underrated form of reliability.

 And then there’s the existential version of this question, which Spirit has now answered the hard way: United is still flying, and Spirit is not.